What To Do If You Are Involved in a Hit-And-Run Accident

 Is leaving the scene a felony in Arizona?

 Yes—if anyone is injured or killed.
 Leaving after an injury/death crash violates A.R.S.
 28-661 (felony; penalties increase if the driver caused the crash).
 Property-damage-only crashes are covered by A.R.S.
-28-662 (misdemeanor).
+28-662 (misdemeanour).

-Key takeaway: Injury/death = felony; property-damage only = misdemeanor—don’t leave the scene.
+Key takeaway: Injury/death = felony; property-damage only = misdemeanour—don’t leave the scene.

 Can I get compensated if the hit-and-run driver is never found?